 Full metal crowns using material are typically not used today because they are so obtrusive in your smile.
 The goal is to make your tooth crown look natural rather than stand out.

-If you have a dental condition that requires a tooth crown, do not trust this dental work to just any dentist.
-Dr. Chapnick is highly trained and experienced in the artistry required to fit you with a perfect tooth crown and can explain to you exactly how dental crowns are made.
+If you have a dental condition that requires a tooth crown, you can visit Dr. Chapnick who is trained and experienced in the tasks required to fit you with a tooth crown and can explain to you exactly how dental crowns are made.

 Depending on the extent of damage to your tooth, he may need to remove a precise amount of tooth enamel so that the tooth crown will not be too bulky in your smile.
 He will also have the dental laboratory craft your tooth crown to the exact size, shape and colour to blend with your existing teeth.